superfaktura/docs/README.md

 ### [Value lists](value_lists.md)

-Value lists (or so called "číselníky" in Slovak and Czech), to tell you possible values and their meanings.
+Value lists (also called "číselníky" in Slovak and Czech), to tell you possible values and their meanings.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -